Football clubs

 1914 - 1925

-Bohemia St Peters, who were often referred to simply as ‘St Peters’, was formed in 1913 and initially played at Horntye.
-Following the First World War the club entered the Hastings League ahead of the 1921-22 season, in which they competed for six seasons and home fixtures were played at the BOS.
+Bohemia St Peters, often referred to simply as St Peters, was formed in 1913 and initially played at Horntye.
+After the First World War, the club entered the Hastings League ahead of the 1921–22 season, competing for six seasons with home matches staged at the BOS.

 1950 - 2004